-In an effort to stay sane and keep our house under control, I purge on a VERY regular basis.
-In fact, I think I can truthfully say I purge something almost every single day!
+In an effort to stay sane and keep our house under control, I try to declutter on a very regular basis.

 While I don’t consider myself a minimalist, I do try very hard not to keep or store things we don’t need, use, want, or love… even if we have space to store it, even if it was a gift, and even if we might potentially need it again someday.

-My kids know that if they no longer want a toy or if an item of clothing doesn’t fit, they can simply put it in the “donation bag” that I keep in each closet (this helps so much because there’s always a place for these cast-offs to go immediately).
+My kids know that if they no longer want a toy or if an item of clothing doesn’t fit, they can put it in the “donation bag” in their closets (this helps so much because there’s always a place for these cast-offs to go immediately).

-Once the bags/boxes are full, I bring them to the van and drop them off the next time we swing past our local thrift store — DONE!
+Once the bags/boxes are full, I load them into the van and drop them off the next time we swing past our local thrift store — DONE!

 A container without a lid or a lid without a container — they need to go!

 Make space for the items you actually use and alleviate the frustration of hunting for matching sets or realizing you just put food in a container without a lid.

 NOTE: I really like these nesting food storage containers.

 2. Extra cords, chargers, remotes, and cases for items you no longer own.